BenNorsk/GirlieToken/README.md

 # GirlieToken
-The Girlie (GRL) token is an Ethereum native ERC-20 token.
+The Girlie (GRL) token is a Solana native ERC-20 token.